nxthdr/risotto/README.md

 # Risotto

-Risotto 😋 is a BGP updates collector that gathers BGP updates from routers via BMP and streams them into an events pipeline, such as Apache Kafka or Redpanda.
+Risotto 😋 is a BGP updates collector that gathers BGP updates from routers via the BMP protocol.
+This repository contains the Risotto collector application and the Risotto library.

+The application streams the BGP updates to a Kafka topic, which can be consumed by other components downstream.
+The library provides all the necessary components to decode BMP messages and produce BGP updates.

 ## State Management